SnowWalkerJ/DL-Framework-Compilation/main.md

 ### Script

-Too solve the data-dependency problem, Pytorch comes with another compilation solution called "script".
+To solve the data-dependency problem, Pytorch comes with another compilation solution called "script".
 It provides a new language called `TorchScript`, which is a subset of Python language.

+A lot of tools (such as pypy and numba) trying to accelerate Python focus on accelerating a subset of python.
+By dropping some characteristic of Python as a dynamic-typed language.
+They enable you to write simple python syntax while getting high performance matchable to C. TorchScript is among these tools.

 The "script" method first translates your python function into a TorchScript "abstract syntax tree"(AST).
 The variables are static-typed.
 Their types are decided